scientific-python/cookie/docs/pages/guides/docs.md

 <!-- [[[end]]] -->

-This is a more complex Nox job just because it's taking some options (the ability to build and serve instead of just build, and the ability to select the builder).
-The first portion is just setting up argument parsing.
+This is a more complex Nox job just because it's taking some options (the ability to build and serve instead of just build).
+The first portion is just setting up argument parsing so we can serve if building `html`.
 Then it does some conditional installs based on arguments (sphinx-autobuild is only needed if serving).
 It does an editable install of your package so that you can skip the install steps with `-R` and still get updated documentation.